-Let $\mathbf{np} = (\mathsf{leadByte}, \mathsf{d}, \mathsf{v}, \mathsf{rseed}, \mathsf{memo})$ be the Sapling note plaintext.
+Let np = (leadByte, d, v, rseed, memo) be the Sapling note plaintext.

-np is encoded as defined in §5.5 'Encodings of Note Plaintexts and Memo Fields' on p.79.
+np is encoded as defined in §5.5 'Encodings of Note Plaintexts and Memo Fields' on p.
+80.

-Let cv be the value commitment for the new note, and let cm be the note commitment.
-(These are needed to derive the outgoing cipher key ock in order to produce the Output ciphertext C^{out}.)
+Let cv be the value commitment for the Output description, and let cm be the note commitment.
+These are needed to derive the outgoing cipher key ock in order to produce the outgoing ciphertext C^{out}.